thisaislan/katalogue/README.md

 ## How it works

-After installing, go to the new folder called `Katalogue` and you can create your first Katalogue file there, right click `Create/Katalogue/New file`
+After installing, go to the new folder called `Katalogue` and you can create your first Katalogue file there, right click `Create/Katalogue/New Katalogue`

 ![Katalogue scriptableObject edior](https://github.com/thisaislan/just-images/raw/main/images/katalogue/katalogue_scriptable_object_edior.png)